 The Coastal Ocean Science Academy (COSA) is a marine science summer day program that aims to introduce and connect young people to local marine and coastal habitats and the factors that shape them.
 The program is based at MSC’s campus on the rocky shore of Nahant, but includes off-site field trips to field locations both on and off the water.
 Please see and share this program flyer with any potentially interested students.

-In 2014, we offered a new one-week middle school program as well as the two-week high school program that has been running for the past eight summers.
-Both programs run from 8:30 a.m. to 3:00 p.m. each day, and they begin/end each day at the Marine Science Center in Nahant.
+In 2015, we are offering a week-long middle school program and a 2-week-long high school program.
+Both run from 8:30 a.m. to 3:00 p.m. each day, and they begin/end each day at the Marine Science Center in Nahant.

 COSA Littorina – Middle School Program